Meet Sarah's Guest House

 Sarah House, as it was known, was founded by Mary Keough.
 Mary, possessing a spirit of hospitality, was inspired by her nephew, Billy Johnson, to open Sarah's Guest House in 1994.
-Billy had been diagnosed with leukemia and was traveling to New Hampshire and Minnesota for bone marrow transplants when he discovered the concept of healthcare hopsaiblity homes - a growing need to provide a home away from home for individuals and their families who were traveling for medical care.
+Billy had been diagnosed with leukemia and was traveling to New Hampshire and Minnesota for bone marrow transplants when he discovered the concept of healthcare hospitality homes - a growing need to provide a home away from home for individuals and their families who were traveling for medical care.

 Billy shared the idea with Mary and soon an opportunity arose - a vacant house became available on the same street Mary lived and thus our organization was born.
 The house had 4 bedrooms and was located across from Most Holy Rosary Parish in the Strathmore neighborhood of Syracuse.
-Sarah's Guest house remained in that home from 1994 to 2010 until moving to its current location - the church's former convent located nextdoor.
+Sarah's Guest House remained in that home from 1994 to 2010 until moving to its current location - the church's former convent located next door.

 The Spirit of Billy Lives On

 Billy Johnson served on the founding board of Sarah's Guest House and played a critical role in seeing his dream become a reality.
-Sadly, Billy lost his with leukemia a year after Sarah's Guest House opened.
+Sadly, Billy lost his battle with leukemia a year after Sarah's Guest House opened.
 His spirit of generosity, love and kindness remains here at Sarah’s Guest House and his friends and family continue to support our mission.
 Our lobby is named in his honor.

 About Our Name

 Although housed in a convent, Sarah’s Guest House has no religious affiliations.
 However, Sarah House was named after Sarah, Abraham’s wife.
-In the Bible we learn that Sarah was known for her hospitality.
-The biblical story tells us that she and her husband Abraham built ins for wayfarers to find food, water and a place to rest their heads.
+In the Bible, we learn that Sarah was known for her hospitality.
+The biblical story tells us that she and her husband Abraham built inns for wayfarers to find food, water and a place to rest their heads.
 They charged no money and all were welcome.
 In 2014, we changed the name to Sarah’s Guest House, lodging for patients and families, to limit confusion with a similar sounding non-profit and to better clarify our mission of healthcare hospitality.

 How You Can Help